 - Start Kettle, and choose to create a conversion task.

-- Choose to create a database connection for the conversion task.
+to create a database connection for the conversion task.

 Parameter Description Connection Name The name of the connection.
 We recommend that you choose an identifiable name to facilitate subsequent management.
 Connection Type Select MySQL.
 Access The access mode of the connection.
 Select Native (JDBC).
 Host Name The endpoint of the AnalyticDB for MySQL cluster to which you want to connect.
 You can view the connection information about the cluster on the Cluster Information page of the AnalyticDB for MySQL console.
-For more information, see Connect to a cluster.
+For more information, see Connect to an AnalyticDB for MySQL cluster.
 Database Name The name of the database in the AnalyticDB for MySQL cluster.
 Port Number The port number of the AnalyticDB for MySQL cluster endpoint.
 The default port number is 3306.
 User Name The account used to connect to the AnalyticDB for MySQL cluster.
 You can use one of the following account types: